TonyPhipps/SIEM/Tactics/Registry-Modification.md

-# File Modification Use Cases
+# File Access Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)